lmu-osc/reproducibility-check/Manual_Researchers_Repro-Test.md

 ------

-**If you want to guarantee the reusability of your data and code, respective, a successful reproducibility attempt by the reproducer, you should keep in mind the following when finalizing your data, script and other project files.**
+**If you want to guarantee the reusability of your data and code, and a successful reproducibility attempt by the reproducer, you should keep in mind the following when finalizing your data, script and other project files.**

 <br>